Ricardo-Dapp/gift_a_fren/smart_contracts/README.md

    or you can cd into the smart_contract folder and use npx hardhat run scripts/deploy.js --network localhost while running a local node to create a local instance.
 3. Everything should work from here, open another terminal and cd into ../client/gift_a_fren folder and use npm run dev in order to run the website locally.
 4. Connect your wallet with the connect button at the top of the website.
-5. you the join the website for free or click on a persons name and enter your info in order to get started.
+5. you join the website for free or click on a persons name and enter your info in order to get started.

+it takes about 15 seconds for the stuff to load in due to the way the animations work. also you will have to refresh your page when you enter any data in order to see updated values.